ElizaLo/Product-Management-and-Leadership/README.md

 - **Data Structures and Algorithms:** _GeeksforGeeks_ was my best friend here.
 I went through all the [sorting algorithms](https://betterexplained.com/articles/sorting-algorithms/) and basic [data structures](https://medium.com/swlh/introduction-to-data-structures-9134b7d064a6) used.
 Also brush up your CS fundamentals: OOPS concepts, [Networking frameworks](https://www.webopedia.com/quick_ref/OSI_Layers.asp), how internet works, how WiFi works, what are the different protocols used and so on.
 Remember, you have to be so well-versed such that you can explain all this even to a 5 year old.
 To make lives easier, [here’s the word doc I used while preparing](https://drive.google.com/file/d/1BryNH_vXt7PU0I4zbKvDOkZHwDijvlJI/view?usp=sharing), use this and keep adding more.
 - **System Design:** Ooh, we've hit bulls eye.
 Most people either don’t prepare or don’t prepare enough for this.
 Avoid that mistake, and use this [GitHub repo as your Bible or Quran or Bhagavad Gita](https://github.com/donnemartin/system-design-primer).
 Donne has done a brilliant job of breaking down everything needed.
 But no need to delve too deep; just practice the ten example questions given first.
 - **Pseudocoding:** _Leetcode_ and a brilliant engineer friend of mine were my strongest pillars.
 I did not spend a lot of time here, as I knew they wouldn’t ask anything too crazy.
 If you’re well versed with coding, this should not be a hard section.
 Just make sure to enunciate, brute force first, optimize next and check for edge cases.
 [This YouTube channel by Kevin Naughton is super, super useful](https://www.youtube.com/channel/UCKvwPt6BifPP54yzH99ff1g).

+### Additional Technical Practice Interview Questions

+The best way to get better at Product Manager interviews is by actually doing them.
+You can practice by yourself out loud or even better with someone else.
+Here are some sample interview questions to get you started:

+- You are part of the Google Search web spam team.
+How would you detect duplicate websites?
+- What are some of the technical challenges with building a system to help restaurants receive orders electronically?
+- Facebook recently identified that mobile app users in 3rd world countries with significantly lower bandwidth have a poor user experience.
+How would you reduce bandwidth consumption across Facebook’s mobile app?
+- If you were the Product Manager for Gmail, how would you reduce the storage size on Gmail servers?
+- How do you monitor performance and measure success of a recently launched product/service ?
+- How do you gain credibility from the development / engineering teams as a new product manager?
+- What is the importance of engineering and technical teams as stakeholders ?
+How do you integrate them into the overall product vision?

 ### Behavioral